-Kath Turner – (Chair of Resources Committee) Parent Governor
+Kath Turner – Parent Governor (Acting Chair of Governors)

 I moved to Middlestown when we started a family in 2007 and really wanted to get involved with the local school so I could understand more about my children’s education and be a part of the overall team that influences its direction and focus.
 Being a parent governor has given me an invaluable insight into what goes on behind the scenes and how much hard work is put in by the whole staff as well as the governors.
 The school has developed immensely in recent years under the leadership of Miss Tomlinson and there is now a very strongly focused and positive team looking after our children’s education.